 There are ten regional PAF Resource Guides for different parts of the state.
 See the list below to find your region’s downloadable resource guide.

-Resource guides for the southwest, northeast, central west, northwest and central east regions are currently in production and will be available online soon.
+Resource guides for the southwest and central east regions are currently in production and will be available online soon.

 Have questions about the PAF program or want to get involved with Teen Health Mississippi?
 Get in touch.